Amateur Photographer verdict

 Nikon D500 review – Features

-A quick glance at the D500’s key specs shows that it’s a remarkably well-featured camera.
+A quick glance at the D500’s key specs reveal a remarkably well-featured camera.
 Its 20.9-million-pixel DX-format sensor affords an impressive standard sensitivity range of ISO 100-51,200, and a frankly staggering extended range of ISO 50-1,640,000.
 It can shoot at 10fps, and keep going for at least 30 frames in raw format and 90 or more in JPEG mode.
 That’s with an SD card; place an XQD card in the second slot, and it’ll keep shooting at full speed for 200 frames in raw.

-Since the D500’s launch, the XQD format has practically disappeared, but a subsequent firmware update has made the camera compatible with the newer and now widely used (and physically identical) CFexpress Type B format.
 The 20.9-megapixel resolution is a small drop from Nikon’s previous 24-megapixel models, but it’s the same resolution as OM System cameras, most Panasonic Lumix models and even the mighty Canon EOS R6 (Mark 1).

 Autofocus uses a 153-point system covering almost the full width of the frame and around half its height, while metering employs a 180,000 pixel RGB sensor that also feeds subject-recognition data to the AF system.
 Nikon specifies that both systems will work in awfully low light: -3EV for metering, and -4EV for AF.
 That AF sensitivity, while remarkable for its time and still terrific today, has been improved on by newer mirrorless cameras.

 The D500 is also capable of recording 4K video, but with the catch that it uses a 1.5x crop in the centre of the frame, compromising wideangle shooting.
-Full HD movies can be captured at up to 60fps, this time with a recording area the full width of the sensor.
+Full HD movies can be captured at up to 60fps; this time with a recording area the full width of the sensor.
 But while it has some nice movie-friendly features, including microphone and headphone sockets, and a flat picture profile, there’s no focus-peaking display and only rudimentary zebra pattern overexposure warning.

 This 1.5x crop in particular limits the Nikon’s appeal for filmmakers.
 Technically it does shoot 4K, but you would probably choose any one of a dozen modern mirrorless cameras in preference to this one for 4K video.